Byzantine Generals in the Permissionless Setting: Byzantine Generals in the synchronous setting

 In Section \ref{RP}, we allowed the permitter oracle $\mathtt{O}$ to be a probabilistic function.
 In the case that $\mathtt{O}$ is deterministic, i.e.\ if there is a single output for each input, we will refer to the protocol $(\mathtt{S},\mathtt{O})$ as deterministic.

 In the following proof, it is convenient to consider an infinite set of processors.
 As always, though, (see Section \ref{RP}) we assume for each $t$ and $M$, that there are finitely many $\mathtt{U}$ for which $\mathcal{R}(\mathtt{U},t,M)\neq 0$, and thus only finitely many corresponding processors given permission to broadcast.
 All that is really required for the proof to go through is that there are an unbounded number of identifiers that can participate \emph{at some timeslot} (such as is true for Bitcoin, or in any context where the adversary can transfer their resource balance to an unbounded number of possible public keys), and that the set of identifiers with non-zero resource balance can change quickly.
 In particular, this means that the adversary can broadcast using new identifiers at each timeslot.
-Given this condition, one can then adapt the proof of \cite{dolev1983authenticated}, that a permissioned protocol solving BB for a system with $t$ many faulty processors requires at least $t+1$ many steps, to show that a deterministic and weakly decentralised protocol in the permissionless setting cannot always give correct outputs.
+Given this condition, one can then adapt the proof of \cite{dolev1983authenticated}, that a permissioned protocol solving BB for a system with $t$ many faulty processors requires at least $t+1$ many steps, to show that a deterministic protocol in the permissionless setting cannot always give correct outputs.
 Adapting the proof, however, is highly non-trivial, and requires establishing certain compactness conditions on the space of runs, which are straightforward in the permissioned setting but require substantial effort to establish in the permissionless setting.
-Of course, Theorem \ref{sim} also means that weak decentralisation must play a significant role in the proof.